 Eggs: Are they good or bad for my cholesterol?

-Most healthy people can eat up to seven eggs a week with no increase in their risk of heart disease.
+Most healthy people can eat up to seven eggs a week without increasing their risk of heart disease.
 Some studies have shown that this level of egg consumption might even help prevent certain types of stroke and a serious eye condition called macular degeneration that can lead to blindness.

-If you like eggs but don't want the extra cholesterol, use only the egg whites.
-Egg whites contain no cholesterol.
-You may also use cholesterol-free egg substitutes, which are made with egg whites.
+If you like eggs but don't want the cholesterol, use only the egg whites.
+Egg whites contain no cholesterol but still contain protein.
+You can also use cholesterol-free egg substitutes, which are made with egg whites.